iUnstable0/HttpProxyService/README.md

 Type your user in the `Key` box and paste your [Roblox](https://www.roblox.com) account cookie inside the `Value` box (You will need this for authentication)

+*Notes: Your user name cannot be `PORT` because it will break the code*

 ![Screen Shot 2564-11-13 at 6 26 16 PM](https://user-images.githubusercontent.com/46888825/141641856-f90e2fa1-3972-4537-a993-e64652e48730.png)

 ![Screen Shot 2564-11-14 at 7 39 20 AM](https://user-images.githubusercontent.com/46888825/141663252-65c5d983-343c-4dc7-8576-78152a6e0e9a.png)